 You’d be forgiven for thinking that all parts of your body are the same age.
 But a recent study of middle-aged men has shown that one in ten has a’ dead’ spirit.
 Heart disease is still the number one killer of people, and these’ aging’ hearts tend to be aged as a result of narcotics, cigarettes, alcohol, bad diet and stress.

-To stop this premature aging and keep your ticker going, we have 17 must-read lifestyle tips, diet and exercise tips to keep your heart healthy and help with overall men enhancement
+To stop this premature aging and keep your ticker going, we have 17 must-read lifestyle tips, diet and exercise tips to keep your heart healthy and also get help with men enhancement pills.

 Sudden death of the heart.
 It’s hardly a subject you’d like to read about, but we have a good reason to bring it up.
 A new major survey by the American Heart Association found that one in nine people will have a blue heart attack before the age of 70.